rm10078/BLOG_web_useing_django/README.md

 ## About Project
 I use Django for backend.
 I use HTML,CSS & JS for frontend.
 I am not use any framework for frontend.
 (In future i try to use react for frontend)
 In database i use sqlite.
-I make four table for store data.( 1.Blogpost, 2.Event, 3.News, 4.Contact )
+I make four table for store data.( 1.Blogpost, 2.Event, 3.News, 4.Contact ).
+Only admin can post.
+Anyone can not post but can read all post.

 ## All screenshot